christianriccio/Intelligent-Data-Science-Methodology-and-Portability-for-Epileptic-Seizure-Detection/README.md

 Affecting approximately 50 million individuals globally, epilepsy imposes significant challenges due to its unpredictable seizure episodes.
 Despite advancements in medical treatment, a substantial fraction of patients remains unresponsive to conventional therapies, highlighting the need for innovative detection and management strategies.
 Our research leverages long-term EEG monitoring data to develop an IDS system that addresses these challenges by facilitating accurate, reliable seizure detection and offering insights into patient-specific seizure dynamics.
 # Getting Started
 ## Prerequisites
+The whole project
 ## Research paper
+The research paper is accessible at the following link:
 ## Acknowledgments

 - University of Naples Federico II